Course Content and Outcome Guide for ARCH 101

 - Special Fee:

 Course DescriptionIntroduces design process and drawing for residential design focusing on design of a new single family residence.
-Prerequisite: ARCH 110.
+Prerequisites: ARCH 110 and ARCH 126.
 Audit available.

 Addendum to Course Description